Supply Chain Management

 We created the Sojitz Group CSR Action Guidelines for Supply Chains based on the ten principles of the United Nations Global Compact.
 We share these guidelines with our suppliers and require them to develop climate change countermeasures; initives for effective use of water, waste materials, an other resources; measrsues to protect biodiversity; and respondse to human rights violations.
 Additionally, we revised the Action Guidelines to further honor the Key Sustainability Issue of "respect the human rights of people involved in our business."

 Furthermore, in September 2015, we established a Sojitz Wood Procurement Policy which embodies our CSR Action Guidelines for Supply CHains within the context of our wood-related businesses.
 In order to promote wood procurement which is legal and environmentally/socially-conscious, we conduct due dilligence of suppliers using surveys or on-site visits to confirm actual conditions under the supervision of WWF Japan, assessing environmental/human rights risk and asking suppliers to take remedial actions.

 Sojitz Group CSR Action Guidelines for Supply Chains

-Our Expectations: In order to conduct responsible business, incorporating respect for the human rights of stakeholders and protection of the environment, the Sojitz Group asks its suppliers to understand and implement the following items as it strives, with them, to do business in harmony with society and the environment.
+Our Expectations: In order to conduct responsible business, incorporating respect for the human rights of stakeholders and protection of the environment, the Sojitz Group requires suppliers to understand implement the following items as it strives, with them, to do business in harmony with society and the environment.

 - 1.Respect for the human rights of employees, and treatment of employees in a humane manner.